 Canadian Bar Association – Member (National Pension and Benefits Law Section)

-Canadian Pension & Benefits Institute – Member, Ontario Regional Council – Vice Chair
+Canadian Pension & Benefits Institute – Member, Ontario Regional Council – Chair

 Select Publications & Presentations